atlassian/react-beautiful-dnd/README.md

 It is quite common for drag and drop interactions to be based on the position that user started the drag from.

-In react-beautiful-dnd a dragging items impact is based on its centre of gravity — regardless of where a user grabs an item from.
+In `react-beautiful-dnd` a dragging items impact is based on its centre of gravity — regardless of where a user grabs an item from.
 A dragging items impact follows similar rules to a set of scales ⚖️.
 Here are some rules that are followed to allow for a natural drag experience even with items of flexible height:

 - A list is *dragged over* when the centre position of a dragging item goes over one of the boundaries of the list
 - A resting drag item will move out of the way of a dragging item when the centre position of the dragging item goes over the edge of the resting item.
 Put another way: once the centre position of an item (A) goes over the edge of another item (B), B moves out of the way.

 #### Application 3: no drop shadows

 Drop shadows are useful in an environment where items and their destinations snap around.
-However, with react-beautiful-dnd it should be obvious where things will be dropping based on the movement of items.
+However, with `react-beautiful-dnd` it should be obvious where things will be dropping based on the movement of items.
 This might be changed in the future - but the experiment is to see how far we can get without any of these affordances.

 #### Application 4: maximise interactivity

-react-beautiful-dnd works really hard to avoid as many periods of non-interactivity as possible.
+`react-beautiful-dnd` works really hard to avoid as many periods of non-interactivity as possible.
 The user should feel like they are in control of the interface and not waiting for an animation to finish before they can continue to interact with the interface.
 However, there is a balance that needs to be made between correctness and power in order to make everybody's lives more sane.
 Here are the only situations where some things are not interactive:

 1. From when a user cancels a drag to when the drop animation completes.
 On cancel there are lots of things moving back to where they should be.
 If you grab an item in a location that is not its true home then the following drag will be incorrect.
 2. Starting a drag on an item that is animating its own drop.
 For simplicity this is the case - it is actually quite hard to grab something while it is animating home.
 It could be coded around - but it seems like an edge case that would add a lot of complexity.

-Keep in mind that these dead zones may not always exist.
+Keep in mind that these periods of inactivity may not always exist.

+#### Application 5: no drag axis locking

+For now, the library does not support drag axis locking (aka drag rails).
+This is where the user is restricted to only dragging along one axis.
+The current thinking is this breaks the physical metaphore we are going for and sends a message to the user that they are interacting with a piece of software rather than moving physical objects around.
+It is possible to ensure that a user can only drop in a single list by using props `type` and `isDropEnabled`.
+You can also do some visual treatment to the list `onDragStart` to show the user that this is the only place they can interact with.

 ### Sloppy clicks and click blocking 🐱🎁